Bidar Bakht: Gujarat: 1706–1707

 On arrival in Gujarat Bidar was put in charge of the province, replacing his father, pending the arrival of the new governor, Ibrahim Khan from Kashmir, who died on the way.
 Malwa and Khandesh were placed under Khan-i-Alam and Najabat Khan respectively.
 In 1706 a Maratha incursion into Gujarat was followed by a crushing defeat of the Mughal army at Ratanpur, which encouraged all of the enemies of the empire.
 Ajit Singh raised an army in rebellion for the third time.
 Durgadas again fled the Mughal camp and began to act in concert with him, causing uprisings in Therad and other places.
 Bidar sent a force against Durgadas who fled to the broken Koli country, south of Surat.

 Death of Aurangzeb : 1707

-On the 3rd of March 1707 emperor Aurangzeb Alamgir passed away at his military camp in Ahmadnagar.
+On the 3rd of March 1707 emperor Aurangzeb Alamgir died at his military camp in Ahmadnagar.
 Prince Bidar Bakht was informed about the death of the emperor by his father Azam Shah who was proclaimed as the new Mughal emperor.
-On hearing the news of his grandfathers demise Bidar Bakht was overwhelmed with grief.
+On hearing the news of his grandfather's demise Bidar Bakht was overwhelmed with grief.
 It was reported that the death of the late emperor dwelt long upon the mind of the prince who would frequently weep recollecting the late emperor whom he dearly loved.